Our curiosity quotient sometimes needs a little help; try our curiosity experiments to give yourself a head start.

 Some of the experiments might feel awkward, silly or even a bit embarrassing.
 That’s not necessarily a bad thing; vulnerability and playfulness often go hand in hand.
 If you can’t bring yourself to do some experiments because they feel too awkward to try, that in itself might tell you something interesting about either yourself or your team dynamic.

-Go on, give at least some of them a go.
+Go on, give at least some of them a try.
 You never know, you might end up with a unique solution to a thorny problem; you might learn something about yourself; you might just give team members permission to be a bit more playful, to have some fun.
 Remember that reflecting on your experiences, maybe making some notes about them, will really help to reinforce what you learn.
 We’ve included some questions and prompts to help you do that along the way.

 Experiment 1 Just Google It